omerbsezer/Fast-Pytorch/README.md

 # Fast-Pytorch

-This repo aims to cover Pytorch details, Pytorch example implementations, Pytorch sample codes, running Pytorch codes with Google Colab.
+This repo aims to cover Pytorch details, Pytorch example implementations, Pytorch sample codes, running Pytorch codes with Google Colab in a nutshell.

 ## Table of Contents:
 - Pytorch Tutorial